neuralmagic/docs/docs/source/faqs.md

 **Which instruction sets are supported and do we have to enable certain settings?**

-AVX-512, AVX2, and VNNI.
-The DeepSparse Engine will automatically utilize the most effective available instruction set for the task.
-AVX-512 will be more performant than AVX2 and VNNI will give a boost over AVX-512 for quantized networks.
+AVX2, AVX-512, and VNNI.
+The DeepSparse Engine will automatically utilize the most effective available instructions for the task.
+Depending on your goals and hardware priorities, optimal performance can be found.
+Neural Magic is happy to discuss your use cases and offer recommendations.

 **Are you suitable for edge deployments (i.e., in-store devices, cameras)?**